 Imagine living on the South Pole.
 It would be freezing, and you couldn’t go outside.
 Not much fun, right?
 Now, imagine living on the planet Mars.
 There it would be even worse.
 Despite this, many people, like billionaire Elon Musk, are dreaming of going to Mars.
 Are they crazy, or is there a good reason for traveling to the red planet?

 That sounds fun, but living on Mars will be hard.
-The gravity on the red planet is only 1/3 of the gravity on Earth.
+The gravity on the red planet is only one-third the gravity on Earth.
 That means that if you weigh 100 pounds on Earth, you will weigh only 38 pounds on Mars.
+Our bodies are not made for such a low weight.
+People who live there could experience bone and muscle loss.
+They could also get sick.

 The Stars and Beyond